MS3Inc/tavros-jenkins-libraries/README.md

 Given two pipelines that are running camelwebservice() at the same time When updates are rejected in pipeline B because pipeline A finished first Then pipeline B doesn't fail

+Given a repo that uses javadependency() pipeline
+When commit is made to main
+Then java dependency is built and pushed to `maven-releases` or `maven-snapshots` Nexus repo
 ```